twikista/Aaron-Anama-react-dev-task/README.md

 # Frontend Implementation of GraphQL E-commerce server

 This project is a frontend implentation of a GraphQL based e-commerce server.
-The application's UI is implemented with React.
-Apollo Client is used to make remote calls to server and manage general UI state.
-Redux is used to manage cart state.
-Local Storage is used to persist Redux state.
+The application's UI is implemented with React, while Apollo Client is used to make remote calls to server and manage general UI state.
+Moreover, Redux and Local Storage are used to manage cart state and persist Redux state respectively.

 ## Table of contents